Vivianoe/Inkspire_Prompt_Testing/README.md

-# OpenAI API Test Runner - Multi-Round Testing
+# OpenAI API Prompt Testing Project

-This project allows you to run comprehensive tests with the OpenAI API using multiple prompt templates, science texts, and theoretical frameworks across three rounds of testing.
+This project enables structured, multi-round prompt testing with the OpenAI API.
+It supports batch testing of multiple prompt templates, science texts, and theoretical frameworks, and automatically saves all results for later analysis.

 ## Project Structure